CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14a. Defining Classes/README.md

 ### Calling Non-Static Methods

-Like the fields, which do not have `static` modifier in theirs declarations, the methods, which are also non-static, can be called in the body of a class via the reserved word `this`.
+Like the fields, which do not have `static` modifier in their declarations, the methods, which are also non-static, can be called in the body of a class via the reserved word `this`.
 This is happening again with the "dot" notation and more specifically with the required arguments (if there are any):

 ```cs
 this.<method_name>(...)